cloudspikes-inc/aws-cloud-devops-training/recordings/training-recording-notes.md

 _AWS Cloud DevOps Training - CloudSpikes - June 2023-20230623 0225-1 Day #14_

 Desc:
-The session we had yesterday on AWS IAM Users, Groups, Roles & Policies (JSON format) along with setting up an IAM User with Admin access for AWS CLI & install/configuring it on a fresh new AWS EC2 Ubuntu VM.
+The session we had on AWS IAM Users, Groups, Roles & Policies (JSON format) along with setting up an IAM User with Admin access for AWS CLI & install/configuring it on a fresh new AWS EC2 Ubuntu VM.